Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 More is not always better.
-Saying that, the risks associated with overdosing red light therapy are much lower than, say, overdosing with UV light.
+The risks associated with overdosing red light therapy are much lower than overdosing with UV light.

 As you can see in the picture above, it's still important to get the dose right in order to get the most benefits from red light therapy (more on this below).

-The dose of red light exposure varies between your goal, your distance from the device, the device itself, etc and of course the time spent using the device.
+The dose of red light exposure varies between your goal, your distance from the device, the device itself and, of course, the time spent using the device.
 There is no reason why you can't use your RLT device more than once a day.
-Instead, the question should be asked—do I need to use it more than once a day?
+Instead, the question should be asked, 'Do I need to use it more than once a day?'

 I am asked this question a lot and have done a lot of research into finding the answer.

-After speaking to many red light therapy experts—the common answer received is 'No, you don't have to wear eye protection when using red light therapy'.
+After speaking to many red light therapy experts—the common answer I've received from these experts is that no, you don't have to wear eye protection when using red light therapy.

 In fact, there are a lot of studies showing that RLT is, in fact, beneficial to eye health—particularly red light around the mid-600nm wavelength (14-17).
 And I could not find any studies showing that red light therapy harmed the eye.

 The team from Joovv asked the most respected experts in the field of photomedicine this exact question.
 The answer: